estilles/companion-djp-supersource4/README.md

 - [Bitfocus Companion](https://bitfocus.io/companion/) (if you don't already have it)
 - [JustMacros](https://justmacros.tv/)

+## Where can I get the Companion configuration files?
+You can download the latest version [here](https://github.com/estilles/companion-djp-supersource4/releases).

 ## What's in each Companion config file?
 DJP grouped the SuperSource layouts using the categories in the table below.